uabrc/uabrc.github.io/docs/cheaha/index.md

 <!-- markdownlint-disable MD046 -->
 !!! important

     If you are doing more than minor file management, you will need to use a compute node.
-Please request an interactive session at [https://rc.uab.edu](https://rc.uab.edu) or through a job submitted using [Slurm](./slurm/introduction.md).
+Please request an interactive session at [https://rc.uab.edu](https://rc.uab.edu) or through a job submitted using [Slurm](slurm/index.md).
 <!-- markdownlint-enable MD046 -->

-## Slurm

-Slurm is our job queueing software used for submitting any number of job scripts to run on the cluster.
-We have documentation on how to set up job scripts and submit them [further in](./slurm/introduction.md).
-More complete documentation is available at <https://slurm.schedmd.com/>.

-## Software

-A large variety of software is available on Cheaha as modules.
-To view and use these modules see [the following documentation](./software/modules.md).

-For new software installation, please try searching [Anaconda](../workflow_solutions/using_anaconda.md) for packages first.
-If you still need help, please [send a support ticket](../help/support.md)

-### Conda Packages

-A significant amount of open-source software is distributed as Anaconda or Python libraries.
-These libraries can be installed by the user without permission from Research Computing using Anaconda environments.
-To read more about using Anaconda virtual environments see our [Anaconda page](./software/software.md#anaconda-on-cheaha).

-If the software installation instructions tell you to use either `conda install` or `pip install` commands, the software and its dependencies can be installed using a virtual environment.